stan-dev/example-models/PKPD/torsten/README.md

 Future Development on Example Branch
 ------------------------------------
-* Add section in manual on running examples from CmdStan.
 * Create project directory with R scripts to facilitate simulating data, running Stan, and doing posterior predictive checks.
 * Upload example for Effect Compartment Model and Friberg-Karlsson model